Berlin Blockade: Beginning of the blockade

 Stalin wanted to stop Western currency getting into Berlin and some have argued that Stalin used the Berlin Blockade to prevent the creation of a Western German government.

-On 24 June 1948, Joseph Stalin ordered Soviet troops to block all rail and barge traffic in and out of Berlin.
+On 24 June 1948, Stalin ordered Soviet troops to block all rail and barge traffic in and out of Berlin.
 The Soviets stated that the reason for withdrawing the West's access to Berlin was "technical difficulties" on the railways and roads.
 Electricity was restricted to only 2 hours a day in the western areas of Berlin, something the Soviets explained as being the result of "severe shortages of electric current".
-Since traffic from non-Soviet zones to Berlin were blockaded, only air corridors remained open.
+As there were only agreements for air corridors, those remained open.
+However, foot traffic between zones, including public transportation by U-Bahn and S-Bahn continued, meaning that movement between East and West continued throughout the Airlift operation, especially to obtain food in the Eastern Zone.
 Believing that Britain, France, and the United States had little option other than to acquiesce, the Soviet Military Administration in Germany celebrated the beginning of the blockade.
 General Clay felt that the Soviets were bluffing about Berlin since they would not want to be viewed as starting a Third World War.
 He believed that Stalin did not want a war and that Soviet actions were aimed at exerting military and political pressure on the West to obtain concessions, relying on the West's prudence and unwillingness to provoke a war.
 General Curtis LeMay, commander of United States Air Forces in Europe (USAFE), reportedly favored an aggressive response to the blockade, in which his B-29s with fighter escort would approach Soviet air bases while ground troops attempted to reach Berlin; Washington vetoed the plan.
-However, the West answered by introducing a counter-blockade, stopping all rail traffic into East Germany from the British and US zones.
+However, the West answered by introducing a counter-blockade.
 Over the following months, this counter-blockade would have a damaging impact on East Germany, as the drying up of coal and steel shipments seriously hindered industrial development in the Soviet zone.